hoshomoh/CSVUtils/README.md

 # CSVUtils

-*Make sure you use a tagged version when requiring this package.*
+*Make sure you use a tagged version when requiring this package.
+The current version is [v2.0.0](https://packagist.org/packages/oshomo/csv-utils#v2.0.0)*

 ### How to run